 The Winner: TravelPony, with a rate of $129.
 The cheapest competitor: $198.

-Once we got our rates, we verified the prices TravelPony listed for their competitors and every one we checked was accurate.
+Once we got our rates, we verified the prices TravelPony listed for their competitors and every one we checked seemed accurate.

 TravelPony’s new, so there are a few things to note.

-Right now, they’re focusing on larger markets, so you may not be able to find every city or town in their search.
-To give you an example, our search for Vancouver pulled up only five results, but in every case, TravelPony’s prices were significantly lower than the competition.
+Right now, it seems they’re focusing on larger markets, so you may not be able to find every city or town in their search.
+To give you an example, our search for Vancouver pulled up only five results, but in every case, TravelPony’s prices were significantly lower than the listed competition.

 We also noted that they tend to deal more with the higher end hotels so getting a cut rate deal on a low end hotel isn’t their forte.
 Of course, when you can stay at a 5 star hotel for the price of a 2 star you won’t find us complaining.